 Lotus Mahal was the place where the queens used to live in summers.
 It had a typical corridor structure to keep the palace cool.
 There was some canal routed through the palace to give the water cooling.
 It adorned a lovely feminine pink color.
 And for a minute if you close your eyes and let your eyes imagine all the grandeur it would have had in its hay days.
 You would be lost in the lost glory of the place.

-Close to it were the place where elephants were kept and the guard’s quarters.
+Close to it was the place where elephants were kept and the guard’s quarters.
 There are a few Muslim monuments also there, but we could see them while passing by only.

-Finally toward the end of the tour we reached Vittala temple, which is known for its chariot carved out of stone and the musical pillars.
-There are pillars that give you the the seven Suras or Sargam.
+Finally, toward the end of the tour, we reached Vittala temple, which is known for its chariot carved out of stone and the musical pillars.
+There are pillars that give you the seven Suras or Sargam.
 The sounds of Mridangam, Tabla, Jal Tarang, Ghatak and many other instruments.
 Imagine sounds coming out of solid stone pillars.
 The temple is serenely placed by the river Tungabhadra.

-At tungabhadra here, you can see some stone pillars in the middle of the river.
+At Tungabhadra here, you can see some stone pillars in the middle of the river.
 These are told to be dating back to Ramayana days when this place was called Kishkindha.
-The kingdom of Vanar or monkey kings Bali and Sugriv.
-At the bank is a temple dedicated to poet Purunder Das and to date the devotees sing his poems every evening there.
+The kingdom of Vaanar or monkey kings Bali and Sugriva.
+At the bank is a temple dedicated to poet Purander Das and to date the devotees sing his poems every evening there.
 On the other side of Kishkindha, you can see small hills and the paths to reach the temple on top of those hillocks.

 There are small carvings of Ganesha on various boulders, giving a feeling on an unfinished task that some artist had started working on.
 The market had a typical design of a long corridor supported by pillars on both the sides.
 It is said that these markets were there to trade in the precious metals like Gold and silver along with diamonds etc. Believe me looking at those long barren corridors today, it is difficult to imagine that these places were once stuffed with jewels.